 This is an active lodge room for viewing only.
 On occasion it is used for special talks and performances.

-Located between the North Gallery and the South Gallery, the library is free to use but you do need to register.
+Located between the North Gallery and the South Gallery, the restored Art Deco Library is free to use but you do need to register to see the books.
 The Library contains books and manuscripts on every facet of freemasonry.
 There’s a changing temporary exhibition related to the Library and Archives displayed in the centre aisle.